The story of HOME.

 If you want to show your support for HOME, donate!

 About Holly Whitaker

 Holly Whitaker is the founder of Hip Sobriety, which aims to provide a modern, holistic, accessible and desirable path to sobriety, and to remove the stigma associated with addiction (and sobriety).
 She’s also the creator of Hip Sobriety School, an online program that helps individuals build holistic paths to recovery as either a complement or alternative to traditional modalities.

 It is Holly’s belief that recovery is a privilege - not a consequence - and sobriety is a proud and empowering life choice.

 Laura is a mama, writer, light-seeker and recovery warrior.
 She believes we desperately need each other’s most honest stories—to know that we are not alone, to learn how to move through life, to remember who we are.

 In April, 2016, she quit her fancy corporate career to pursue writing, teaching yoga (again) and speaking about her struggle with addiction, motherhood, transformation, spirituality and love of all kinds.
 Her work has been featured on Huffington Post XOJane, The Mid, Scary Mommy and Elephant Journal, among others.

-She lives on the north shore of Boston with her seven year-old daughter and is currently writing her first book, a memoir.
+She lives on the north shore of Boston with her daughter and is currently writing her first book.

 More about Laura's on her website.